Rice Hall 30

 - Ph.D., Cornell University, 1979

 My publications include The Transparent Lyric, a study of Wallace Stevens and William Carlos Williams, and many articles about modern and contemporary literature.
 Co-editor of Oberlin College Press and the journal FIELD: Contemporary Poetry and Poetics, I am also the editor of American Alphabets: 25 Contemporary Poets (2006), Poets Reading: The FIELD Symposia (1999), and A FIELD Guide to Contemporary Poetry and Poetics (revised edition, 1997).
 I have directed the Oberlin-in-London Program six times, most recently in the spring of 2012.
 (I've written a blog post about the program here.)
 I also co-direct a London theater tour for Oberlin alumni every other June (and I've blogged about that experience here).
+In January 2016 I took a dozen students to London for a Winter Term project focused on theater.

 I currently chair the Oberlin-in-London Program Committee and serve on the Creative Writing Program Committee.
 I also help administer Oberlin's admissions blogs and other social media websites.